Holy Week in the Philippines: Palm Sunday

+Cardinal Jose Advincula blesses palm fronds at Plaza de Roma (located in front of the Manila Cathedral) in 2026.

 On Palm Sunday (Linggo ng Palaspás; Domingo de Ramos), worshipers bear ornately woven palm fronds (palaspás) to church for blessing by the priest before or after the day's Mass.
-The fronds (considered by the Church as sacramentals) are often brought home and placed on altars, doors, lintels, or windows in the belief that these can ward off demons and avert both fires and lightning.
+The fronds (considered sacramentals by the Church) are often brought home and placed on altars, doors, lintels, or windows in the belief that these can ward off demons, fires, and lightning.

 Some places hold a procession into the church before the service, a common starting point being an ermita/visita (chapel of ease) several blocks away.
 The presiding priest, vested in a stole and cope of red (the prescribed liturgical color of the day), either walks the route or, in imitation of Christ's triumphant entry into Jerusalem, is led on horseback to the church.
 Sometimes a statue of Christ riding a donkey (known as the Humenta) is used instead.
-Women customarily cover the processional route with tapis (literally, wraparound), which are large, heirloom cloth skirts or aprons made exclusively for this ritual.
-This recalls the excitement of the Jerusalemites as they spread their cloaks before Christ on his entry to the city.
+Women customarily cover the processional route with tapis (a traditional wraparound cloth), designed as large heirloom skirts or aprons used only in this ritual.
+This recalls the Bible’s mention of excited Jerusalemites spreading their cloaks before Christ as he entered into the holy city.

-Once the procession reaches the church or some other designated spot, children dressed as angels strew flowers and sing the day's processional antiphon of praise, "Hosanna sa Anak ni David" (Hosanna to the Son of David).
-The antiphon's text, whether the original Latin or Filipino translation, is sung to traditional hymn tunes.
+Once the procession reaches the church or some other designated spot, children dressed as angels strew flowers and sing the day's processional antiphon Hosanna filio David ("Hosanna to the Son of David"), in the original Latin or translation to Philippine languages, and set to traditional hymn tunes.

-The blessing of palms and the intonation of the antiphon often occur in the church parvise, church parking lot, or town plaza, which usually is in front of or near the church (a common layout in most Philippine settlements).
+The blessing of palms and the intonation of the antiphon often occur in the church parvise, church parking lot, or town plaza, which in the Philippines is commonly fronting or near the church.